Missionary Training Center: Salt Lake Mission Home

 The missionary experience prior to the opening of the MTC was quite different from that established later.
 In 1925, a small building adjacent to Temple Square in downtown Salt Lake City had a dormitory for brand new missionaries.
 Missionaries arriving here would then be set apart to their missionary service by a member of the Quorum of the Twelve Apostles.
 Often, they would even be interviewed by these apostles during this time and attend a service in the Salt Lake Temple, staying just a day or two before leaving to their assigned areas.
 Missionaries who had difficulty trying to get to their assigned areas would then either serve as tour guides on Temple Square or do clerical tasks at church headquarters.

 In 1971, the old Lafayette School at 75 East North Temple Street was converted into the new Salt Lake Mission Home, and English-speaking missionaries would arrive on a Saturday and leave the following Wednesday or Thursday.
 The MTC in Provo replaced this in the fall of 1978 for English-speaking missionaries.

 BYU

 In part to keep the missionaries occupied while they were waiting for their visas, many of these missionaries were enrolled in courses at BYU.
 As language instruction was considered essential, most of these missionaries were enrolled in courses to learn the languages of the areas where they would be serving.

 This proved to be problematic, however, as missionaries would arrive and depart at random intervals throughout the year as they accepted missionary assignments or as the visa paperwork was completed and approved by the country they were trying to get into.
-This didn't fit well within the semester system for the rest of the BYU students, and eventually required professors that were dedicated strictly to teaching missionaries instead of the traditional university students.
+This did not fit well within the semester system for the rest of the BYU students, and eventually required professors that were dedicated strictly to teaching missionaries instead of the traditional university students.

 A permanent organization was needed to cope with the needs of these missionaries.